 Description

-The “Learn ESP32 with Arduino IDE” course contains 9 Modules to take the most out of the ESP32.
+The “Learn ESP32 with Arduino IDE” course contains 10 Modules to take the most out of the ESP32.
 We’ll start by introducing the ESP32 main features and explore its GPIOs.
-We’ll also cover a variety of subjects related with IoT like Web Servers, Bluetooth Low Energy (BLE), and LoRa.
+We’ll also cover a variety of subjects related to IoT like Web Servers, Bluetooth Low Energy (BLE), MQTT, and LoRa.
 Each subject contains practical examples with schematics and code.
-Module 9 contains 4 advanced projects.
+It also includes 4 advanced projects.

 Table of Contents

 This first Module is an introduction to the ESP32 board.
-We'll explore its features, and show you how to use your board with this course.
+We'll explore its features and show you how to use your board with this course.
 You'll also prepare your Arduino IDE to upload code to the ESP32.
+You must follow this Module first before proceeding to any other project/example in the eBook.

 - Unit 1: Introducing ESP32

-- Unit 2: Installing the ESP32 Board in Arduino IDE (Windows, Mac OS X, and Linux)
+- Unit 2: Installing ESP32 in Arduino IDE

 - Unit 3: How To Use Your ESP32 Board with this Course

-In this second Module we'll explore the ESP32 GPIO functions.
-We'll show you how to control digital outputs, create PWM signals, and read digital and analog inputs.
-We'll also take a look at the ESP32 touch capacitive pins and the built-in hall effect sensor.
+In this second Module, we'll explore the ESP32 GPIO functions.
+We'll show you how to control digital outputs, output PWM signals, and read digital and analog inputs.
+We'll also take a look at the ESP32 touch-capacitive pins and the ESP32 dual-core feature.

-- Unit 6: ESP32 with PIR Motion Sensor - Interrupts and Timers
+- Unit 7: ESP32 with PIR Motion Sensor: Interrupts and Timers

-Using deep sleep in your ESP32 is a great way to save power in battery-powered applications.
-In this Module we'll show you how to put your ESP32 into deep sleep mode and the different ways to wake it up.
+Using deep sleep with your ESP32 is a great way to save power in battery-powered applications.
+This module will show you how to put your ESP32 into deep sleep mode and the different ways to wake it up.

 - Unit 1: ESP32 Deep Sleep Mode